PennLINC/qsirecon/docs/models/mapmri.rst

 microstructural degeneration such as demyelination and axonal packing loss in senescence.

-**Regional "Last-in-First-Out" Effects**: Lifespan MAP-MRI studies also support region-specific aging patterns that align with developmental timing.
-Late-maturing fiber tracts (e.g. frontal lobe connections) show earlier and more pronounced aging effects in MAP metrics (faster PA decline and NG increase), whereas early-maturing posterior tracts (e.g. occipital regions) are relatively spared until later in life :cite:p:`kiely2021`.
-This "last-in-first-out" trend means regions that myelinate last during development tend to deteriorate first with aging – a pattern that MAP-MRI metrics are sensitive to, paralleling observations from conventional DTI and myelin imaging :cite:p:`kiely2021`.
-Such findings reinforce the value of MAP-MRI in capturing subtle microstructural aging processes that vary across brain regions.

 **Gray Matter Findings**: In cortical and deep gray matter, diffusion is more isotropic, so MAP-MRI changes are more subtle but still informative.
 Lifespan studies have reported modest declines in gray matter propagator anisotropy with